cvjena/artos/README.md

 3. Create 2 sub-directories: `Images` and `Annotation`
 4. Unpack the images Tar file to the `Images` directory, so that it contains one tar file for each synset.
 5. Unpack the annotations Tar file to the `Annotation` directory, so that it contains one tar file for each synset.
 If those archives are compressed (gzipped), decompress them by running `gzip -d -r .`

+### Using custom image repositories ###

+If you do not want to obey the structure of tar archives used by the *ImageNet* repository (see above), but want to store your own images and annotations in plain directories, make up your directory structure like follows:

+    Images
+      |
+      |--synset1
+      |    |-- image1.jpg
+      |    |-- image1.xml
+      |    |-- image2.jpg
+      |    |-- image2.xml
+      |    |-- ...
+      |--synset2
+      |    |-- image1.jpg
+      |    |-- image1.xml
+      |    |-- ...
+      |-- ...

+There must be one root directory (`Images` in this case), which will be referred to as *the image repository*.
+This directory would contain several sub-directories called *synsets*, one for each object class.
+Those directories contain the images and annotation files for the respective class.
+Each image has it's own xml file with bounding box annotations which must follow the annotation schema of PASCAL VOC, which is used by ImageNet too.

+The annotation files must have the same name as the image, just with `.xml` as file extension instead of `.jpg` or `.jpeg`.
+Images and annotations may be stored in further sub-directories of the synset, since the synset directory will be scanned recursively, but each annotation file must be located in the same directory as the image.

+Please also note, that the file extensions of images and annotation files must be in lower-case.
+This means, `.jpg`, `.jpeg` and `.xml` are okay, but
+`.JPG`, `.JPeG` or `.XML` won't be found.

+Finally, you have to change the `CMake` variable `IMAGE_REPOSITORY_SRC` from `ImageNet` to `ImageDirectories` and re-build `libartos`.

 5. Launching the ARTOS GUI